dereklai1/mase/coursework/practical2_ddl20.md

 ### 3. Implement the brute-force search as an additional search method within the system, this would be a new search strategy in MASE.

 Brute force search has been implemented [here](../machop/chop/actions/search/strategies/brute_force.py).
+It takes the cross product of all input configurations and runs them one at a time to find the config with the best score.
+The calcuation of the score is defined through the `.toml` file.

 ### 4. Compare the brute-force search with the TPE based search, in terms of sample efficiency.
 Comment on the performance difference between the two search methods.